 At her 2004 trial, Brown said that Allen had solicited her for sex at a Sonic in East Nashville, Tennessee, and taken her back to his house.
 Prosecutors said that Brown shot Allen in the head while he was asleep and stole his money, guns, and fled in his truck.

-Prosecutors never argued that Allen had good intentions — rather, they admitted he did indeed pick her up for sex.
+Prosecutors admitted that Allen did indeed pick her up for sex.
 Prosecutor Jeff Burks told a local FOX affiliate, “That was a fact from start to finish.”

 Still, they alleged that Brown knew exactly what she was doing, and her motive was robbery.